-The aim of the paper is to acquaint the students with advanced empirical research methods in finance.
-Major topics covered include econometric theory, Box-Jenkins seasonal and non-seasonal modelling, unit root tests, cointegration and error correction models, vector autoregressive model (VAR), ARCH/GARCH, simultaneous equation model and modelling with panel data.
-The statistical package SAS (v.8) will be used intensively in the paper, and students are expected to write SAS programs on their own in analysing the data.
-An introductory lecture on SAS programming will be given at the beginning of the paper to teach the basics of SAS programming, and other procedures will be introduced during the lectures.
+The aim of the course is to acquaint the students with applying financial econometrics for empirical research in finance.
+Econometrics helps us to empirically test theories; understand relationships between variables that are of interest for businesses and financial institutions.
+Major topics covered in this course include regression analysis, time series modelling, unit root analysis, cointegration and error correction models, vector autoregression (VAR), volatility modelling with ARCH/GARCH, simultaneous equation model, Logit/Probit models, and modelling with panel data.
+The statistical package STATA will be used intensively in the course and the students are expected to use STATA on their own in analysing the data.
+An introductory lecture on STATA software will be given at the beginning of the course to teach the basics and other procedures will be introduced during the lectures.

 - Recommended Preparation

 - FINC 308 and two further 300-level FINC papers

 The paper covers Financial Econometrics with applications using STATA software.